KizzyCode/serde_dynamic_typing-rust/README.md

 alternatives such as `Box<dyn Any>` or `serde`, however the first is mostly used to implement dynamic interfaces, the latter is mostly designed to offer (de-)serialization of predefined static data structures.

-`serde_dynamic_types` sits somewhere in the middle: On one side it behaves similar to `Any` since it offers a simplified type model which can be used to build and inspect nearly arbitrarily complex data structures dynamically at runtime.
+`serde_dynamic_typing` sits somewhere in the middle: On one side it behaves similar to `Any` since it offers a simplified type model which can be used to build and inspect nearly arbitrarily complex data structures dynamically at runtime.
 On the other side it strives to be compatible with `serde` and `serde_derive`, so that you can transform supported Rust types and structs to `AnyValue` and vice-versa.

 Furthermore it can also serve as a simplifying abstraction layer for `serde`: While `serde` is extremely versatile and efficient, it also requires more a complex type model and implementation.
-If you just want to write a simple (de-)serializer without the need for the efficiency and features `serde` offers, `serde_dynamic_types` can greatly simplify the implementation.
+If you just want to write a simple (de-)serializer without the need for the efficiency and features `serde` offers, `serde_dynamic_typing` can greatly simplify the implementation.